wolfdemits/VOP/README.md

 # Vakoverschrijdend project
-Development of a Denoising Deep Learning framework for micro-MRI
+Development of a Denoising and Super-resolution Deep Learning framework for micro-MRI

 ## Used file structure:
 <pre>